 Become a smarter investor today.

-This statistic highlights Uber’s Revenue Breakdown Worldwide from 2017 onwards, split between the Asia Pacific (APAC), Europe, Middle East and Africa(EMEA), Latin America, and United States and Canada.
+This statistic highlights Uber’s Revenue Breakdown Worldwide, split between the Asia Pacific (APAC), Europe, Middle East and Africa(EMEA), Latin America, and United States and Canada, reported from 2017 onwards.

 Uber Technologies, Inc. is an American technology company commonly known as Uber.
 The services offered by the company include ride-hailing, delivery of food (Uber Eats), delivery of packages, couriers, freight transport and electric bicycles, and rent of scooters via a partnership with Lime.
 Uber develops and operates proprietary applications in technology that support a variety of offerings.

 |Regions||Revenue generated in 2019||Revenue generated in 2020||YOY Growth||Revenue Share in 2020|